Image of interactive digital display, with AI a feature component

 |

 The impact of Artificial Intelligence (AI) on the environment is varied, with both positive and negative impacts possible.
-Here we’ve summarised the key impacts you need to know.

-We’ll also explain some of the emerging strategies that will help lessen the negative impacts of AI as its influence continues to grow.
+Here we’ve summarised the key impacts you need to know, as well as emerging strategies that will help lessen the negative impacts of AI as its influence continues to grow.

 Positive AI Impacts on Environment